beast-dev/tracer/manuscript/response.md

 Fixed.
 The text now reads, "[i]f multiple trace files contain the same collection of parameters..."

 *Line 82-86: I was wondering if the demographic plotting are truly restricted to these models?
 There seem to be several more options available specifically for the "Demographic Reconstruction". *

+The Reviewer is correct and we apologize for this oversight; many more parametric models available.
+This is the available list is quite long, we have modified the text to include an "e.g." cause.

 ### Feature suggestions (these are rather general and not necessary for the manuscript):